Christine Hancock

-Christine Hancock (born 12 Feb 1943) was the General Secretary of the Royal College of Nursing from 1989 to 2001.
+Christine Hancock (born 12 February 1943) was the General Secretary of the Royal College of Nursing from 1989 to 2001.

-She attended Orpington Girls Grammar School (now Newstead Wood School for Girls), and then began her nursing career at King's College Hospital in London.
+She attended Orpington Girls Grammar School (now Newstead Wood School), and then began her nursing career at King's College Hospital in London.
 After various clinical nursing posts she became a ward sister or head nurse at the National Heart Hospital in London in a cardiac and coronary care unit doing advanced research.

 She graduated from the London School of Economics and also worked as a midwife and a mental health nurse.
 A career in nursing management led to her becoming Chief Executive of the NHS in Waltham Forest in north-east London.